m-reza-rahman/jakartaee-azure/paas/README.md

 * Go to the Deployment Center.
 Select FTP -> Dashboard -> User Credentials.
 Enter wildfly as the username.
 Enter Secret12345! as the password.
 Click 'Save Credentials'.
 * Go to the Overview panel.
 Note down the FTP access information.
 Connect with your favorite FTP client.
 * Go to where this application is on your local machine.
 Got to the paas directory.
 Via FTP, upload the JDBC driver to the /home/site/deployments/tools/ directory *in binary mode*.
 Then upload the jboss_cli_commands.cli, postgresql-module.xml and startup.sh files *in text mode* to the /home/site/deployments/tools/ directory.
+* In the portal, go to 'All resources'.
+Find and click on javaee-cafe-web.
+Go to Configuration -> General settings -> Startup Command.
+Specify /home/site/deployments/tools/startup.sh as the startup command.
+Hit save.
 * Go back to the Overview panel for javaee-cafe and hit restart.

 ## Start the Application on Managed WildFly